Rickmic/Deep_CLEM/README.md

 ### 2. Preprocess images

 <p align="justify">
-  Preprocess your images for training with the jupyter notebook _load_data.ipynb._ This jupyter notebokk script is based on <a href="https://nbviewer.jupyter.org/url/csbdeep.bioimagecomputing.com/examples/denoising3D/1_datagen.ipynb">this script</a>
+  Preprocess your images for training with the jupyter notebook _load_data.ipynb._ This jupyter notebook script is based on <a href="https://nbviewer.jupyter.org/url/csbdeep.bioimagecomputing.com/examples/denoising3D/1_datagen.ipynb">this script</a>
 </p>

 ### 3. Train network